Excellent Realistic (Contemporary) Fiction Books for Kids

 Science of Breakable Things by Tae Keller

-Whoa.
-This children’s middle-grade book touched my heart so deeply.
 Natalie wants to figure out how to help her mother, who we gather is depressed (in her bed all day long, no longer working.)
 As Natalie prepares for an egg drop contest with two other kids, she looks at her mother’s situation with the same scientific process zeal.
 Her ultimate plan is to win the contest then use the prize money to whisk her mother away on a special trip.
-Throughout the story, we see Natalie’s friendships develop as well as the difficult understanding that life, and depression, not an exact science.
-It’s a beautiful, well-done story and a compassionate look at depression.
-(Added to Mental Illness in Children’s Books.)
+Throughout the story, we see Natalie’s friendships develop as well as the difficult understanding that life and depression are not an exact science.

 Greetings From Witness Protection by Jake Burt

-You’ll feel so many emotions reading this tender, heartwarming story that shows a brave boy who feels anger, fear, worry, and love over his challenging situation.
-Timothy is under house arrest for the next year, living with a brother who needs constant medical care, and feeling so much pain over his big life changes.
+Timothy is under house arrest for the next year, living with a brother who needs constant medical care.
 Part of his year-long punishment is to meet with a probation officer, meet with a therapist, and write in a journal which is the book we’re reading.
 When his little brother gets assigned an abusive new nurse, Timothy feels like even if he gets thrown in juvie, he must do something drastic to help his brother.
 Written in poetic verse, this book speeds along and pulls your heart along with it.

 Tangerine by Edward Bloor